TouraineTech/tourainetech.github.io/README.md

 To have a local live version use : `npm start`

 file ending by print.scss are imported via a link for print only

+Each pull requests are built and deployed on github pages.